thammaraku/homework_02_advanced_css_portfolio/README.md

     - links to the developer's name, projects and contact information

 2. All the links are working and navigating to the coressponding sections.
-3. Resonive layout changes following various screen sizes.
+3. Responsive layout changes following various screen sizes.

 ## What we learned